bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Scopes and Instances

 Whenever we create a closure it scopes the parent functions variables and or arguments.
 Calling our closure function, `count()`, creates an `instance` of that scope.
-In otherwords, calling `count()`  will scope the variable `count` and create a new instance of that scope.
+In other words, calling `count()`  will scope the variable `count` and create a new instance of that scope.
 But to access these instances we need to save them to a variable.

 > Whenever we call the closure function, it creates a new instance of that scope.
 AKA scoping the variable.

 To increment our scoped variable `count` we simply need a way to repeatedly use the scope that was created.
 We will store instances of the function `count()` inside variables, that is what creates our instances.
 We can create as many instances of `count()`'s scope as we would like.
-Each variable is a seperate instance of the private variable `count`.
+Each variable is a separate instance of the private variable `count`.

 ![f](https://imgur.com/IxE1pIz.png)